mnfst/manifest/docs/getting-started/quick-start-guide.md

 CASE uses **MySQL** for the database.

 You will need to create a new database and add the name to the _DB_NAME_ property of your `.env` file.
 The default name for the database is **case**.
-Once done you can install dependencies:
+Once done you can serve the app:

 ```sh
 npm run start:client